mgonzalezgmz/blog/_posts/2016-05-04-choropleth-maps-qgis-d3-spam.md

     .rotate([0,0,-37.6])
 {% endhighlight %}

-If you use a customised projection with Spam you'll have to manually center and scale the map, so be careful!
+If you use a customized projection you'll have to manually center and scale the map, so be careful!
 You can learn about this [here](https://github.com/mbostock/d3/wiki/Geo-Projections#standard-abstract-projection).

 I'm also using a bit of css to center the element and set a fixed width and height.